 My kids are in sports and practices are right after school.
 By the time school is over, the water I packed in their gym bag in the morning is warm.
 I started freezing half the bottle of water the night before.

-I used to buy Snapples and other bottled drinks when I was at work or school, but it got expensive and I was worried about all the bottles I was wasting.
-So I saved the bottles, washed them out, fill them a third with juice, pop or water and pop them in the freezer.
-The next day I fill them to the top with water.
-Mmm, flavored water, frugal, and it stays cold. :) The ice will melt quickly.
+I used to buy Snapples and other bottled drinks when I was at work or school, but it got expensive.
+So I saved the bottles, fill them a third with juice, pop, or water and pop them in the freezer.

 I use a lot of powdered drink mix during the summer.
 To make preparation faster and easier since I mix it in a half gallon milk jug, I keep a measuring cup and paper funnel right in the sugar container.